chiphwang1/helm-oci-autonomous-db/README.md

 **3. Populate the values.yaml file with information to deploy the Autonomous Database resource**

-**4. Create the namespace where the MDS resource will be deployed**
+**4. Create the namespace where the ATP resource will be deployed**

      kubectl create ns <namespace name>